JonathanCauchi/Fantastic-Four/README.md

 # BroTracker App

 Description : This is an app that allows you to share your location with others.
 You can also access others location.
 One can publish and unpublish his/her location.
 The user can create a username and upload a profile picture.
-Other features of the app are password recoverability and facebook authentication also.
+Another feature of the app is password recoverability.

 ![App Logo](app%20logo.png)